logaretm/vee-validate/docs/guide/state.md

 # Validation State

-In the previous examples we used `errors` to display error messages, but the `errors` array is only a part of the validation state available to you.
+In the previous examples you used `errors` to display error messages, but the `errors` array is only a part of the validation state available to you.
 There are other state items that can be useful to you when building accessible and pleasant forms.

 ## Flags